-Under the GDPR, organisations which process personal data have an obligation to do so lawfully (amongst other things).
-This means that they must have a legal basis, in other words, a legal justification under the GDPR, for the processing of personal data irrespective of whether it belongs to a child or an adult.
+Under the GDPR, organisations which process personal data (i.e. data controllers) have an obligation to do so lawfully (amongst other things).
+This means that they must have a legal basis, in other words, a legal justification under the GDPR, for the processing of personal data irrespective of whether it belongs to a child or an adult35.